 Timothy J. Canney

-Timothy Canney concentrates his practice in the areas of tax and business law.
-He counsels public and private corporations, tax-exempt organizations, partnerships, and individuals in many aspects of United States and international tax law, including:
+Tim Canney concentrates his practice in the areas of tax and business law.
+He counsels public and private corporations, tax-exempt organizations, partnerships, and individuals on matters including:

 - joint ventures;

-Mr. Canney graduated from the Catholic University of America’s Columbus School of Law.
-While attending law school, he was a member and served as Note & Comment Editor of the Catholic University Law Review.
-Mr. Canney also earned a Master of Laws (LL.M.) in Taxation and Certificate in International Tax from the Georgetown University Law Center.
+Tim attended the Catholic University of America’s Columbus School of Law.
+While in law school, Tim served as Note & Comment Editor of the Catholic University Law Review.
+Mr. Canney also earned a Master of Laws (LL.M.) in Taxation and a Certificate in International Tax from the Georgetown University Law Center.